n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Telegram/README.md

 ### How do I get the Chat ID?

 There are two ways to get the Chat ID in Telegram.

 - Using the [Telegram Trigger](../../trigger-nodes/TelegramTrigger/README.md) node: On successful execution, the Telegram Trigger node returns a Chat ID.
 You can use the Telegram Trigger node in your workflow to get a Chat ID.
 - Using the `@RawDataBot`: The `@RawDataBot` returns the raw data of the chat with a Chat ID.
 Invite the `@RawDataBot` to your channel/group, and upon joining, it will output a Chat ID along with other information.
-Be sure to remove the `@RawDataBot` from your group/channel afterward.
+Be sure to remove the `@RawDataBot` from your group/channel afterwards.

 ## Further Reading

 - [Automatically Adding Expense Receipts to Google Sheets with Telegram, Mindee, Twilio, and n8n 🧾](https://medium.com/n8n-io/automatically-adding-expense-receipts-to-google-sheets-with-telegram-mindee-twilio-and-n8n-c47eb2f8d7a5)
 - [Creating Telegram Bots with n8n, a No-Code Platform](https://medium.com/n8n-io/creating-telegram-bots-with-n8n-a-no-code-platform-fdf1f0928da7)